newfold-labs/wp-module-runtime/README.md

 ## Module Responsibilities

-* Container is loaded from the brand plugin in Runtime class and it returns a `NewfoldRuntime` object.
+* `prepareRuntime` method in `Runtime` class accepts `container` object as parameter and generates a PHP object which contains:
+      # siteUrl
+      # siteTitle
+      # adminUrl
+      # homeUrl
+      # capabilties
+      # Woocommerce plugin active/inactive status
+      # YithBooking plugins active/inactive status(yith-woocommerce-booking-extended / yith-woocommerce-booking-premium / yith-woocommerce-booking)
+      # JetpackBoost plugin active/inactive status
+      # WordPress version
+      # currentTheme
+* Above PHP object is then converted into a JSON-encoded string and assigned `NewfoldRuntime` JS variable.
-* This object can be imported in any React components as specified in `Usage` section below.
+* `NewfoldRuntime` JSON object can be imported in any React components in `newfold-labs` modules as specified in `Usage` section below.
-* Primary respnsibility of `wp-module-runtime` is to return `NewfoldRuntime` object which provides WordPress site meta data to React components of any newfold-labs modules in below format.
+* Structure of `NewfoldRuntime` JSON object consumed by React components is as below.
+* Please note, `redundant values` are kept for backward compatibility and will be removed soon, as part `tech-debt` initiative.

 ```
   {